Well-posedness analysis of the Cahn-Hilliard-Biot model: Existence of solution to the variational system

-\paragraph{Semi-linear terms} Due to assumption (A2), many of the nonlinear terms in $\partial_\pf \mathcal{E}$ disappear, compared to the case of (A2$^\star$).
-We are merely left with semi-linear contributions involving the mobility, permeability, and elasticity tensor.
+\paragraph{Semi-linear terms} The only semi-linear contributions are those involving the mobility, permeability, and elasticity tensor.
 Starting with the former, the continuity of the chemical mobility $m(\cdot)$ together with the convergence of $\pf_k$ to $\pf$ a.e.~in $\Omega\times[0,T]$ leads to

 By the boundedness of $m(\cdot)$ we further have

 and therefore by application of Lebesgue's dominated convergence theorem (for the Bochner integral~\cite{Bogdan1965})

 as $k \rightarrow \infty$ and thus